DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 It won’t be a big deal if you prefer to do all of your focusing manually, but this may not be a great choice if you do a lot of vlogging, so I’d recommend looking at cameras with good continuous autofocus capabilities instead.

 This camera uses an L-mount instead of an MFT-mount like the GH5 II.
 Companies like Sigma have done an excellent job offering more lenses today, but be prepared to buy adapters if you prefer another mount.

 Not as many lens choices at GH5 II

 My first DSLR camera was a Canon Rebel T3i.
-It offered everything I needed to learn in terms of how to use interchangeable lenses, exposure settings, and other functions of this type of camera.
+It offered everything I needed to learn regarding how to use interchangeable lenses, exposure settings, and other functions of this type of camera.

-The camera was incredibly easy to use, so it made me a fan of Canon products.
-Today, we have the higher end Canon EOS R6.
+The camera was straightforward to use, making me a fan of Canon products.
+Today, we have the higher-end Canon EOS R6.

 This camera shoots 4K footage up to 60 FPS in 10-bit 4:2:2.
 It can also shoot 1080p up to 120 FPS.
-There are two picture styles Canon puts focus on: Canon Log and HDR PQ.
+Canon focuses on two picture styles: Canon Log and HDR PQ.